-How many of these weird laws in North Dakota did you already know about?
+We sure have some strange laws in North Dakota, don’t we?
+How many of these weird North Dakota laws did you already know about?
 Do you know of any others?
 Join the conversation in the comments!
 Then, for some more head-scratching moments, check out these seven illegal things in North Dakota.

 What are some silly illegal things in North Dakota?